LynnLiu301/calculator/README.md

 # calculator

 It is a calculator program in Java that evaluates expressions in a very simple integer expression language.
+The program :
-The program takes an input on the command line, computes the result, and prints it to the console.
+1.Takes an input on the command line.
+2.Computes the result.
+3.Prints it to the console.

-There is a simple input
+There is a example input:

 java Cal "add(1,1)"